kobiso/kobiso.github.io/_posts/research/2018-02-07-research-attention is all you need.md

   - Each sub-layer has residual connections, followed by layer normalization.
   - Modify the self-attention sub-layer in the decoder stack to prevent positions from attending to subsequent positions.

-- How Transformer works example
+- Example of how Transformer works
 ![Example]({{ site.url }}{{ site.baseurl }}/assets/images/attention is all you need/transformer.gif){: .align-center}

 ## Scaled Dot-Product Attention